euler-xyz/reward-streams/README.md

 Multiple functions of the distributors contain an additional boolean parameter called `forfeitRecentReward`.
 It allows a user to optimize gas consumption in case it is not worth to iterate over multiple distribution epochs and updating contract storage.
 It also allows for "emergency exit" for operations like disabling reward and claiming, and DOS protection (i.e. in liquidation flows).

 As previously explained, rewards distributions are epoch-based.
 Thanks to that, each epoch may have a different reward rate, but also it is possible for the distribution schemes to be registered permissionlessly in additive manner.
-However, the downside of this approach is the fact that whenever a user stakes or unstakes (or, for staking-free version of the distributor, transfers/mints/burns the rewarded token), the distributor contract needs to iterate over all the epochs since the last time given distribution, defined by `rewarded` and `reward` token, was updated.
+However, the downside of this approach is the fact that whenever a user stakes or unstakes (or, for balance-tracking version of the distributor, transfers/mints/burns the rewarded token), the distributor contract needs to iterate over all the epochs since the last time given distribution, defined by `rewarded` and `reward` token, was updated.
 Moreover, a user may be earning multiple rewards for a single rewarded token, so the distributor contract needs to iterate over all the epochs since the last update for all the rewards the user is earning.
 If updates happen rarely (i.e. due to low staking/unstaking activity of the `rewarded` token for a given `reward`), the gas cost associated with iterating may be significant, affecting user's profitability.
 Hence, when disabling or claiming reward, if the user wants to skip the epochs iteration, they can call the relevant function with `forfeitRecentReward` set to `true`.
 This will grant the rewards earned since the last distribution update, which would normally be earned by the user, to the rest of the distribution participants, lowering the gas cost for the user.

 `forfeitRecentReward` parameter may also come handy for the rewarded token contract which calls `balanceTrackerHook` on the balance changes.
 In case of i.e. liquidation, where user may have incentive to perform DOS attack and increase gas cost of the token transfer by enabling multiple rewards for distributions of low activity, the rewarded token contract may call `balanceTrackerHook` with `forfeitRecentReward` set to `true` to lower the gas cost of the transfer.
 Unfortunately, this may lead to the user losing part of their rewards.